PROdotes/jazler_database_editor/README.md

 build_exe.bat
 ```

-The executable will be created in `dist\JazlerEditor.exe`
+The executable will be created in `dist\DatabaseEditor.exe`

 ## Configuration